 Mother's Day Musings

 Mothers Day is approaching, and with it, a flurry of hand written cards, hasty trips to the shops by dads, husbands, sons, daughters and partners, a myriad of school and pre school stalls, the busying of florists, jewellers, beauticians, and the stacking of installations of cards in post offices, shops, corner stores, and petrol stations.
-These are the Mother's Day Musings of TCN Celebrant and today's guest blogger Lisa Philipsen....
+These are the Mother's Day Musings of The Celebrant's Network's guest blogger Lisa Philipsen....

 With all those avenues, one would imagine every mum who is lucky enough to be a mum, would have something given to her on that day.
 Wobbly trays of food brought in to bed, garden picked flowers in vegemite jars, hugs and kisses and ‘love you mum!’s.

 Some mums are not so lucky.
 Some do not have the joy of seeing little hands, or grown up hands, bearing gifts for them on this day.
 Some are mums who didn’t get to see their babies grow, some are mums who have lost their own mums, and don’t have children coming to see them.

 Some mums are mums to be, mums in waiting, hopeful mums to be, daughters who don’t want to be mums, or aunties who consider their nieces and nephews their children.

 I think of the women in my life who have had a ‘mum’ role for me.
 And I think of my own mum.
 I think of how I can show these beautiful and influential women just how much their ‘mothering’ has done for me as a little girl, then a woman, and now a mum myself.